35 Things You’re Doing That Make Your House a Target for Burglars

 Bushes are overgrown

 Overgrown bushes leave a lot of hiding spots for burglars who are planning a heist.
 It might be a pain to trim them back but it’ll make your yard look better and improve security.
+Here are some other ways your yard is giving burglars clues.

 Leaving radio on